Frequently Asked Questions

 The number of students accepted into the SITE program is dependent upon the number of mentors and schools that are available to host the SITE program.
 We currently use schools in Alachua County.

-The application deadline for a Summer admission is February 11th.
-The SITE program is a 3 semester (Summer -Fall-Spring) program.
-Students are admitted for the summer term only.
+The application deadline for Summer admission is March 15th.
+The SITE Program is a 3 semester (Summer B – Fall – Spring) program.

 Yes, please see the information provided on the School of Teaching & Learning website for M.Ed. admissions.